User Reference#

 Do not use: deprecated.

 The plot_orientation function moved to the plot module.
-Calling it via the bearing module will raise an error in a future release.
+Calling it via the bearing module will raise an error starting in the v2.0.0 release.

 fig, ax – matplotlib figure, axis